julian-molina/Documentation/docs/pages/suite/suite-run-your-first-backtest.md

 | :---: | :---: | :---: | :---: | :---: |
 |![task](https://user-images.githubusercontent.com/13994516/66308205-ca9eef80-e906-11e9-8864-f7dba886bc7d.png) | ![timeline](https://user-images.githubusercontent.com/13994516/67079956-73b1d980-f194-11e9-89e0-9c8d1ea2ad1d.png) | ![trading-engine](https://user-images.githubusercontent.com/13994516/69948042-2f358f80-14ef-11ea-9193-f49eeb67b51c.png) | ![process](https://user-images.githubusercontent.com/13994516/67079738-00a86300-f194-11e9-9f59-a4cc4ce6d56c.png) | ![session-backtesting](https://user-images.githubusercontent.com/13994516/66318052-e7452280-e91a-11e9-94a7-90ebe6ee6e62.png) |

-Once on the Designer, hit <kbd>Ctrl or &#8984;</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> (*T* for *Testing*).
-This shortcut will take you to the *Network* hierachy of the Designer, where you will start the process to run a backtesting session.
+Once on the design space, hit <kbd>Ctrl or &#8984;</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> (*T* for *Testing*).
+This shortcut will take you to the *Network* hierachy of the design space, where you will start the process to run a backtesting session.
 More precisely, it takes you to *Testing Sessions*, the *task manager* that controls testing sessions.

-Look around the task manager by clicking and dragging the black background of the Designer.
+Look around the task manager by clicking and dragging the black background of the design space.
 You may also use the following keyboard key combinations to move around:

 1. <kbd>Ctrl or &#8984;</kbd> + <kbd>&#8592;</kbd> to pan to the left.
 1. <kbd>Ctrl or &#8984;</kbd> + <kbd>&#8594;</kbd> to pan to the right.